New York Ontario Operations Workshop

 Session 4: Health Care Operations

-• Moderated by Susan Lu, Professor, Operations Management and Statistics, Alan Hudson Chair in Health Policy, Rotman School of Business, University of Toronto
+• Moderated by Susan Lu, Professor, Operations Management and Statistics, Alan Hudson Chair in Health Policy, Rotman School of Management, University of Toronto

-• 3:45-4:15 p.m. – Susan Lu, Professor, Operations Management and Statistics, Alan Hudson Chair in Health Policy, Rotman School of Business, University of Toronto
+• 3:45-4:15 p.m. – "Information Disclosure and Acceptance of Algorithmic Advice:A Field Study on Human-AI Interaction in Healthcare Gatekeeping", Susan Lu, Professor, Operations Management and Statistics, Alan Hudson Chair in Health Policy, Rotman School of Management, University of Toronto

 4:45-5 p.m.